The Asymptotic State of Decaying Turbulence: Concluding remarks

 \ack{We owe our sincere thanks to Alexander Migdal for many patient discussions on his theoretical work, and for helpful comments on an initial draft.
-We are grateful to Diego Donzis, Shilpa Sajeev, and John P. John for their generous insights while these simulations were begun, and thank Gregory Eyink, Snezhana Abarzhi and Sachin Bharadwaj for useful discussions.
-Some of the simulations were done on the cluster at New York University, which we acknowledge with pleasure.
+We are grateful to Diego Donzis, Shilpa Sajeev and John P. John for their generous insights while these simulations were begun, and thank Gregory Eyink, Snezhana Abarzhi and Sachin Bharadwaj for useful discussions.
+We acknowledge our debt to many previous workers on the topic, though we have not cited all their work.
+Some of the simulations were done on the cluster at New York University, which we acknowledge.
 Some simulations were also performed using the computational resources at the Texas Advanced Computing Center through ACCESS allocation CTS110029.
-For the additional simulations performed on Shaheen III, the Supercomputing Laboratory of the King Abdullah University of Science and Technology (KAUST) in Saudi Arabia, we thank David Keyes for his scientific leadership.}
+For the additional simulations performed on Shaheen III, the Supercomputing Laboratory of the King Abdullah University of Science and Technology (KAUST) in Saudi Arabia, we thank David Keyes with pleasure for his scientific leadership.}